about us

 our philosophy

-These worldwide pioneering tours help you discover Berlin’s unique, local initiatives:
+These pioneering tours help you discover Berlin’s unique, local initiatives:

-DIY and open-source-urbanism, grassroots projects including cooperative housing, community gardens, ecological architecture, self-organized cultural spaces and much more.
-These best practices demonstrate that sustainability is not just an academic concept, but a visible part of our daily lives.
+open-source-urbanism, grassroots projects including cooperative housing, community gardens, ecological architecture, self-organized cultural spaces and much more.
+These best practices demonstrate that transformation and sustainability are not just an academic concept, but a visible part of our daily lives.

 creative sustainability tours berlin are suitable for both residents and visitors, experts, students, activists as well as youth, and are presented in both English and German (other languages by request).